MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ### Are all tests free?

-No. Testing prompts and testing trained models are now free.
+No. Testing prompts and testing trained models are free.
 Testing prebuilt models still consumes credits at the same rate as running them in production.
-As preview models are free, testing them is also free.
+However, the o1 reasoning model in Prompts is currently in paid preview.

 ### I built an app that includes a flow.
 I want to add an AI Builder action in this flow.
 Does it turn my app into a premium app?